-The procurement of goods or services by means of a verbal quotation referred to in paragraph 14(1)(b) is as follows:-
+The procurement of goods or services by means of a verbal quotation referred to in paragraph 14(1)(b) is as follows: -

-- (a) a verbal quotation may only be obtained for a transaction of a value of not more than R2000 (two thousand rand); - (b) quotations must be obtained from at least one service provider preferably from, but not limited to, service providers whose names appear on the list of accredited service providers of the Municipality.
-If quotations are obtained from a service provider who is not listed, such service provider must supply the information as set out in paragraph 15 of this Policy; and - (c) if a quotation was obtained verbally, the order may only be placed after written confirmation of such quotation and the required information have been received from the service provider.
+- (a) a verbal quotation may only be obtained for a transaction of a value of not more than R2000 (two thousand rand); - (b) quotations must be obtained from at least one service provider preferably from, but not limited to, service providers whose names appear on the list of accredited service providers (CSD). - (c) if a quotation was obtained verbally, the order may only be placed after written confirmation of such quotation and the required information have been received from the service provider.